USACE-Cloud-Compute/cc-home/tutorials/FFRD/trinity/local/1-blockfile-generation/README.md

     "actions": [
         {
             "name": "block-generation-fixed-length",  //the name of the action to run.
 Actions are defined by the plugin author
-            "type": "block-generation-fixed-length", //this is a legecy field. for now, set it to the same value as the namne.
+            "type": "block-generation-fixed-length", //this is a legacy field. for now, set it to the same value as the name.
             "description": "generating blocks", //a user defined description for the run "attributes": { //blockfile generation action parameters are defined in the parameter block below "target_total_events": 50,